apostrophecms/apostrophe/.changeset/uploadfs-logger-option.md

 ---
 "uploadfs": minor
-"apostrophe": minor
 ---

-uploadfs accepts a console-shaped `logger` option; Apostrophe passes one, so uploadfs diagnostics join the log pipeline.
+uploadfs accepts a console-shaped `logger` option; Apostrophe passes one, so uploadfs diagnostics join its log pipeline.